These ancient trees laden with snow now stand

 The deepest dark of night heralds the dawn

-And, though oppressed of burdens so accrued,
+And though oppressed of burdens so accrued,

-They bear life’s savagery and carry on;
+They bear life’s savagery and soldier on;

-Staunch sentinels that rail against all odds
+Staunch sentinels that stand against all odds

 © Loubert S Suddaby.
 All Rights Reserved.